-In the case of variable and equity-index annuities issued by unaffiliated insurance companies, marketing support payments based on sales can range as high as 0.25 percent of your total purchase amount.
+In the case of annuities issued by unaffiliated insurance companies, marketing support payments based on sales can range as high as 0.25 percent of your total purchase amount.
 If, for example, you invested $10,000 in an annuity contract through Securian, Securian could be paid up to $25 for marketing support.
 In addition, for invested assets that continue to be held in your annuity a year later, Securian can receive an additional payment of up to 0.10 percent annually of the dollar value.
 For example, on a $10,000 holding, that would be an additional $10 per year.

 The current annuity issuers who are Strategic Partners and the amount of marketing support payments paid to Securian by that Strategic Partner during the previous calendar year are listed in the table at the bottom of this page.

 Marketing support payments on sales of life insurance policies are calculated as a percentage of the premium, and the percentage varies depending upon the type of product purchased and how long the policy has been in force.

 The current life insurers who are Strategic Partners and the amount of marketing support payments paid to Securian by that Strategic Partner are listed in the table appearing at the bottom of this page.